Seroma: Care Instructions

 If your incision has opened up, it may either be packed with gauze or left open to heal.
 To prevent infection, make sure to keep the area clean and to take all medicines as prescribed.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate
+Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter U888 in the search box to learn more about "Seroma: Care Instructions."
+Enter U888 in the search box to learn more about "Seroma: Care Instructions".

 Current as of: November 15, 2021